California Spinal Cord Injury Lawyer

-In order to prove a personal injury claim and obtain compensation after a spinal cord injury, the injured victim must demonstrate that the injury occurred as a direct and proximate result of someone else's negligence.
+To prove a personal injury claim and obtain compensation after a spinal cord injury, the injured victim must demonstrate that the injury occurred as a direct and proximate result of someone else's negligence.

 Spinal cord injury cases can sometimes be resolved through a claim filed with the responsible party's auto or property insurance company.
 However, insurance companies regularly aim to avoid liability and can often be skeptical of the nature and severity of the injury or injuries claimed.

-Insurance company adjusters typically look for any reason to downplay the severity of a plaintiff's personal injuries and, in some cases, to deny coverage altogether.
+Insurance company adjusters typically look for any reason to downplay the severity of a plaintiff's injuries and, in some cases, to deny coverage altogether.
 Having representation by an experienced personal injury law firm throughout the insurance process can help you receive a favorable settlement offer whenever possible.

 If your claim cannot be resolved through the insurance process, our skilled attorneys will pursue a personal injury case in civil court.
-We will use every resource we have to gather evidence to support your claims, to negotiate a settlement offer, or to present your case at trial if needed.
+We will use every resource we have to gather evidence to support your claims, negotiate a settlement offer, or present your case at trial if needed.